SummerIsTooWarm/Cataclysm-TLG/doc/MARTIALART_JSON.md

 ### Attack vectors

 Attack vectors define which (sub)bodypart is used for the attack in question, allow filtering of eligable bodyparts and apply the relevant worn armor's unarmed damage to the attack.
-Note for the (sub)part to apply its unarmed damage it needs unrestricted natural attacks.

 ```JSON
 [